-If you have any doubt as to whether you may be the target of fraud, you should inquire with the money transmitter and with the Washington State Department of Financial Institutions.
+If consumers have any doubt as to whether they may be targets of fraud, they should inquire with the licensees and with DFI.
 Once transfers have been completed it is very difficult for authorities to locate scammers and for consumers to recover money.

 - Relative in Need – a scammer impersonates a consumer’s family member, commonly grandchildren, and claims there is an emergency requiring the consumer to send money.

 Scammers are located both inside the United States and in various countries worldwide.
-Recent complaints involved scammers believed to be operating from Canada, Mexico, Nigeria, Peru, Spain, and Ukraine.
-Consumers should be especially cautious when sending money to these countries.
+Recent complaints involved scammers believed to be operating from Canada, Ghana, Mexico, Nigeria, Peru, Spain, and Ukraine; and consumers should be especially cautious when sending money to these countries.

 If you feel you are in immediate danger contact local law enforcement.
 You may also contact local law enforcement in the jurisdiction where the scammer is located to report fraud.

-If you are suspicious of fraudulent activity by a money transmitter, or involving the use of a money transmitter’s services, contact the Washington Department of Financial Institutions at 1-877-RING-DFI (746-4334), or online at www.dfi.wa.gov.
+If you are suspicious of fraudulent activity by a money transmitter, or involving the use of a money transmitter’s services, contact the Department at 1-877-RING-DFI (746-4334), or online at www.dfi.wa.gov.